altrao/SimpleNotes/README.md

 #### Pagination
 - `PAGINATION_LIMIT`: Maximum number of items returned in paginated responses (default: 1000)

+#### Redis Configuration
+- Redis is used for:
+  - Distributed rate limiting (via Bucket4j)
+  - Refresh token storage
+  - Provides persistence and scalability for these features
+- Configured in docker-compose.yml with health checks
+- Connection settings in application.yaml (host, port, Lettuce pool)

 ## Security and Scalability Approach

 ## Security Measures